alexmilenkovich/alexmilenkovich.github.io/_pages/publications.md

 **7\. \[ISCEE’98\]** Jovan Djordjevic, Miroslav Bojovic, and Aleksandar Milenkovic, "An Integrated Educational Environment for Computer Architecture and Organisation," in the _Proceedings of the International Symposium on Computer Employment and Education (ISCEE’98)_, Amiens, France, October 1998.
 \[[pdf](files/iscee98.pdf)\]

-**6\. \[WCAE’98isca\]** Jovan Djordjevic, Aleksandar Milenkovic, and Slobodan Prodanovic, "A Hierarchical Memory System Environment," in the _Proceedings of the Workshop on Computer Architecture Education_ (held in conjunction with 25th ISCA), Barcelona, Spain, June 1998.
+**6\. \[WCAE’98isca\]** Jovan Djordjevic, Aleksandar Milenkovic, and Slobodan Prodanovic, "A Hierarchical Memory System Environment," in the _Proceedings of the Workshop on Computer Architecture Education_ (held in conjunction with 25th ISCA), Barcelona, Spain, June 1998. pp. 1-6. doi: [10.1145/1275182.1275205](https://doi.org/10.1145/1275182.1275205)
 \[[pdf](files/wcaeisca98.pdf)\]

 **5\. \[WCAE’98hpca\]** Jovan Djordjevic, Aleksandar Milenkovic, Nenad Grbanovic, and Miroslav Bojovic, "An Educational Environment for Teaching a Course in Computer Architecture and Organization," in the _Proceedings of the 4th Annual Workshop on Computer Architecture Education_, (held in conjunction with 4th HPCA), Las Vegas, Nevada, January 1998.
+June 1, 1998, pp. 1-6. doi: [10.1145/1275176.1275180](https://doi.org/10.1145/1275176.1275180).
 \[[pdf](files/wcaehpca98.pdf)\]

 **4\. \[IEEE.HICSS’98b\]** Darko Marinov, Davor Magdic, Aleksandar Milenkovic, Jelica Protic, Igor Tartalja, and Veljko M. Milutinovic, "An Approach to Characterization of Parallel Applications for DSM Systems," in the _Proceedings of the 31st HICSS_, IEEE Computer Society Press, Vol. 7, January 1998, pp. 782-784. doi: [10.1109/HICSS.1998.649287](https://doi.org/10.1109/HICSS.1998.649287).